 |Frigate Bay North||2.6 mi.
 East of Central Basseterre|

 |4.3 mi.
 East-Southeast of Central Basseterre|

-Another option to consider is Captain Sunshine.
+Another option worth investigating is Captain Sunshine.
 Devin and Kenny Richardson are known as the Captain Sunshine Brothers, for they have been hosting guided tours through Captain Sunshine for 15 years.
 They offer a variety of tours on land and sea as well as holistic massage therapy.
-They're located within Old Road Town, St. Kitts.
+They're located in Old Road Town, St. Kitts.

-Glance through the chart below to learn more about boat operators that offer snorkeling.
+View the table below to find out more about boat trips and day sails that offer snorkeling.

 |Blue Water Safaris||(869) 466-4933||Downtown Basseterre|